blackmutzi/hackathon2/README.md

     Profit

 ## Thank you
-Thank you again for your participation of the second vulidity hackathon.
+Thank you again for your participation in the second Vulidity hackathon.